Appealing Porch Columns

 Shafts: Shafts, or the main part of the column, can be plain or fluted and tapered or non-tapered.
 Gradually tapering a column on the upper portion offsets the effect, at least from eye level, that the shaft enlarges as you look up.
 Gotta hand it to those ancient Greeks.

 Bases: Bases usually come in two styles, square or rectangular and round.
 When used, they support not only the weight of the column but also disperse the weight (often called a footprint) on the ground.

 Type of Architectural ColumnsDoric: Doric columns, like those on the Parthenon and in the photo below, are fluted (original Doric columns had 20).
 Based on the size of a human foot, column heights are 6 times the base diameter.
 This gives them a stockier or heavier look than ionic columns.

 Ionic: Tapered ionic shafts (like the ones in the photo below) usually has 24 flutes, however; some have no flutes.
 Ionic column heights are normally eight or nine times the base diameter.
 At the top of the column is a capital with volutes that is remarkably similar to ram's horns.

 Tuscan columns: These columns are simplistic in design with a circular base.
-Historically, Tucson columns were used primarily in military, dock, and warehouse buildings.
+Historically, Tucson columns were historically used primarily in military, dock, and warehouse buildings.
 Now, they are popular on almost all types of front porches.